BitLocker helps secure your company against data theft

 And what is worse, you don’t know whether your colleague’s device will stay encrypted once you leave the room.

 Especially that last point is important if you look at data security from a GDPR point of view.
 Being the IT manager, you must be 100 % confident that your personal and business sensitive data are protected.
-If you are not certain whether all devices are encrypted, you really do not know if that is the case.
+If you are not certain whether all devices are encrypted, you do not know if that is the case.

 For IT managers of companies, it is, therefore, alpha and omega to have the possibility of initiating and monitoring the encryption of each device from one centralized location while having access to the recovery keys of each device so that all colleagues can be supported.